Combating Data Laundering in LLM Training: Experiments and Results

-\textbf{Dataset and victim models.} We utilize the MIMIR~\citep{deng2023investigating} benchmark dataset (a detailed introduction to the MIMIR dataset is provided in Appendix~\ref{app:mimir}.), a widely recognized resource in research on unauthorized training data detection.
-To evaluate the generality of \ourmethod, we select three subsets from MIMIR: Wikipedia, C4, and HackerNews, corresponding to encyclopedia articles, web text, and news reports, respectively.
-As victim models, we employ different architectures, including Pythia~\citep{biderman2023pythia}, Falcon~\citep{zhang2022opt}, and Llama-2~\citep{touvron2023llama} to evaluate the robustness of \ourmethod~ across architectures.
+\textbf{Datasets and target models.} We evaluate \ourmethod~on the MIMIR benchmark~\citep{deng2023investigating} (see Appendix~\ref{app:mimir} for more details), which is widely used for unauthorized training data detection.
+We use three subsets from MIMIR: Wikipedia, C4, and HackerNews, corresponding to encyclopedia articles, web text, and news-style discussions, respectively.
+Unless otherwise specified, the main experiments use MIMIR-Wikipedia and a Pythia-6.9B~\citep{biderman2023pythia} target model.
+To test robustness, we further evaluate different target architectures, including Pythia~\citep{biderman2023pythia}, Falcon~\citep{almazrouei2023falcon}, and Llama-2~\citep{touvron2023llama}.